Dutch Oven Roasted Chicken and vegetables is a one pot whole chicken dinner recipe that can be roasted on a campfire or in the oven!

 With recipes like this Dutch oven whole roasted chicken and vegetables, I don’t like to give an exact time.
 Depending on the size of your chicken, the starting temperature, as well as fluctations in the cooking temperature, the time can vary.

 A good rule of thumb to follow is 20 minutes per pound or until the internal temperature reaches 165 degrees F. A trusted digital thermometer is always recommended.
 Especially when cooking meat.

 Doesn’t that look amazing?
 I’m not gonna lie – that cube of butter with all the seasonings from the dry rub combined with a slow cooked chicken is nothing short of amazing.

 Dutch Oven Roasted Chicken

-- 1/2 cup dry seasoning rub I made my one spoon dry rub and used all of it
+- 1/2 cup dry seasoning rub I made my one spoon dry rub and used all of it - see recipe in notes

 - 1 whole chicken mine was around 6 pounds